-If you’d worn a t-shirt tucked into your suit trousers twenty years ago, people would have thought you had forgotten your shirt; these days it’s common practice amongst fashionistas and hipsters alike.
+If you’d worn a T-shirt tucked into your suit trousers 20 years ago, people would have thought you had forgotten your shirt; these days it’s common practice amongst fashionistas and hipsters alike.

-Where an outfit crosses the divide between formal and casual I am not entirely sure but a suit with a polo neck top certainly gives it an edge.
-Of course this look has been around since Paul Newman was in his pomp but it has made a return to the head of the menswear fashion table over the past couple of seasons.
-It’s ideal for those occasions where you wish to make an impression but want to show you can have a laugh at the same time.
+Although this look has been around since Paul Newman was in his pomp, it has made a return to the head of the menswear fashion table over the past couple of seasons.
+It’s ideal for those occasions where you wish to make an impression but want to show you are up for a laugh at the same time.

-The idea of wearing a blazer with chinos has been around forever – both pieces fall on the formal side of the clothing social scale – but wearing a bomber jacket or denim number with your shirt and trousers is very much a newfound phenomenon.
+The idea of wearing a blazer with chinos has been around forever – both pieces fall on the smarter end of the clothing social scale, thanks to their close associations with Ivy League style – but wearing a bomber jacket or denim number with your shirt and trousers is very much a newfound phenomenon.

-The only boundaries placed upon and around what we can and cannot wear lay within our own minds, its immaterial what category an item of clothing should or shouldn’t fall in to.
+The only boundaries placed upon and around what we can and cannot wear lay within our own minds, it’s immaterial what category an item of clothing should or shouldn’t fall into.